 Never heard of okum?
 You have – it’s just another name for Turkish delight.
 You’ll find this soft sweet everywhere in Antalya.
 If you can, bypass the boxed stuff from the souvenir shops and try the ones in coffee shops instead.
 They’re sweet, come in loads of flavours and are worryingly more-ish.

 This firewater has the nickname Lion’s Milk, and it certainly packs serious punch.
 Taste-wise, it’s similar to ouzo and sambuca, and it’s served with meze and seafood dishes.
-And – despite its reputation with die-hard party types – it’s supposed to be served with water, and sipped rather than slammed.
+And – despite its reputation with party animals – it’s supposed to be served with water, and sipped rather than slammed.

 Places To Stay In Antalya Area View all places to stay »